RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 ### Reinforcement Learning

 In Reinforcement Learning, a model takes in an input state, produces an action, and then receives a reward/penalty that gives feedback on that action.
 Despite its simple core RL has made a large impact on many machine learning application areas, including modern LLMs (large language models) lke ChatGPT.
 In particular, RL has been used to develop world-class or even superhuman level performance at varios games, including Chess, Go, DOTA, and Starcraft.
-I was inspired by the success of these models and wanted to better understand how they work, so decided to make a bot of my own on a much simpler game.

 Deep Reinforcement Learning uses deep neural networks as the core model architecture, and particularly shines over simpler methods (such as heuristics) when the action space and/or game length is exceedingly large.
-Wordle is a game published by the New York Times, where the goal is to guess a certain target word given 6 guesses.
-After each guess, the user gets feedback ***.
-There are ~13k allowed guess words, and 2315 possible \
-target words.
-This makes the total number of possible Wordle games = ***.
+I was inspired by the success of these models and wanted to better understand how they work, so decided to make a bot on the much simpler game of Wordle.

 ## WordleBot